alyssa-denary/coding-notes/html/input-element.md

 ```

 ### Name Attributes:
- - Name attribute: For [Radio] buttons, if you only want one option to be able to be selected at a time, these radio buttons must have the same name.
+ - Name attribute: For [radio](#Radio) #tofix, if you only want one option to be able to be selected at a time, these radio buttons must have the same name.
 Need name assigned to save data from text input as well.

 ### Value Attributes:
 - Value attribute: Need to have value assigned to have useful data show up at the action page.
 Otherwise, just set to indoor-outdoor:on, & user selection is not clear/specified.
 Note that text input fields within forms have value assigned at submission of the form based on user typed input

+### Checked Attribute
+ Checked attribute: no assigned value, sets default selection